SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Generally speaking: both ECS and SEC side needs to be aware that the other side may close the connection at any time!
 On reconnect, it is recommended, that the ECS does send a ``*IDN?`` and a ``describe`` message.
-If the reponses match the responses from the previous connection, the ECS should continue without any internal reconfiguring, as if no interruption happend.
+If the responses match the responses from the previous connection, the ECS should continue without any internal reconfiguring, as if no interruption happened.
 If the response of the description does not match, it is up to the ECS how to handle this.

 Naturally, if the previous connection was activated, an ``activate``